Families paying for childcare may be able to help with the costs in Working Tax Credit (WTC). This is called the childcare element of WTC.

 Current rates of Working Tax Credit, Child Tax Credit, additional elements and income thresholds

-Information on tax credit payments for childcare if you use Childcare Vouchers.
+Information on tax credit and universal credit payments for childcare if you use Childcare Vouchers.

 Information on tax credits, covering who may be able to get Working Tax Credit and Child Tax Credit.

 If you are responsible for a child born on or after 6 April 2017, and you get Child Tax Credit or Universal Credit for two or more other children, you may not get any extra for that child.
 This only affects the child element of Child Tax Credit or Universal Credit.
 It doesn't affect Child Benefit, or extra amounts for disabled children or childcare.

 If you already claim Tax Credits, you’ll be sent a renewal pack between April and July which tells you how to renew your Tax Credits.
 If you are not currently claiming Tax Credits but received them in the past, it is not possible to make a new claim or renew an old claim that has…

 Tax credits are worked out by adding up all the elements (see below) which apply to you.
 You may be entitled to elements of Child Tax Credit, Working Tax Credit or both.

 Information on overpayments of Working Tax Credit and Child Tax Credit, covering what can cause overpayments and what you can do about them.